adamjorr/somatic-variation/README.md

 ###What it does
 Takes a fasta alignment and doubles the number of sites, eliminating IUPAC ambiguity codes.
 This is useful if the ambiguity codes represent a diploid genotype and not actual ambiguity.

+###Why do we use it
+We have a diploid organism, and at each site the genotype of our diploid is represented with an IUPAC ambiguity code.
+However, most tree inferring software will assume (correctly) that these codes represent ambiguity at a site.
+Thus, we use this script to remove ambiguiuty codes while retaining information about mutation and differences between samples at any site.

 ###Expected output
 An alignment specified by -o.
 If -o is not used, prints to stdout.